Indicative conditionals: from three to four values: From three to four values

 \paragraph{Motivation.} In the preceding cases, the truth-values $\bot$ and $\top$ behave as fixpoints for negation, which is consistent with the intuition that both differently model semantic anomalies from natural speech.
 There is yet another idea that can be traced back to Dummett, namely, that the new truth-values actually codify \textit{variations} of truth and falsity.
 In this way, $\top$ could be regarded as some kind of truth, while the new value $\bot$ would correspond to some kind of falsity.
 As Dummett puts it: \begin{quote} I once imagined a case in which a language contained a negation operator ‘$-$’ which functioned much like our negation save that it made ‘$-(A \to B)$’ equivalent to ‘$A \to -B$’, where ‘$\to$’ is the ordinary two-valued implication.
 In this case, the truth or falsity of ‘$-(A \to B)$’ would not depend solely on the truth or falsity of ‘$A \to B$’, but on the particular way in which ‘$A \to B$’ was true (whether by the truth of both constituents or by the falsity of the antecedent).
 This would involve the use of three-valued truth-tables, distinguishing two kinds of truth.
 In the same way, it might be necessary to distinguish two kinds of falsity. \cite[p.
 209]{humberstone} \end{quote}

 It is worth noting that the intuition that Dummett is vindicating is captured by the Boethius theses (see above).
-Even if indicative conditionals fail to be informative, Dummett prefers not to simply consider them as lacking a definite truth-value but, instead, as being true in some sense.
+Even if indicative conditionals fail to be informative when their premise is false, Dummett prefers not to simply consider them as lacking a definite truth-value but, instead, as being true in some sense.
 Perhaps we could say, after all, that a vacuously true indicative conditional is indeed true \textit{in some sense}.
 In the same way, the negation of such statement would be false \textit{in some sense} or, accordingly, vacuously false. \\

-Therefore, this approach relies on expanding the $\neg$-free fragments above with a new negation.
-It is important to note that here we need an underlying negation operation $\neg$ in the corresponding twist structures factors, since we wish to define $-(x, y) := (\neg x, \neg y)$.
+Therefore, this approach relies on expanding the negation-free fragments of the preceding four-valued logics with a new negation.
+It is important to note that here we need an underlying negation operation $\neg$ in the corresponding twist-structures factors, since we wish to define $-(x, y) := (\neg x, \neg y)$.
 This new connective could be seen as the extension of classical negation for the non classical values\footnote{ In \cite[\S 5.2]{avron} the \textit{conflation} operator is defined to fix the classical truth-values and interchange $\bot$ and $\top$.
 It is clear, however, that even if we could consider this operation instead, the resulting systems would not satisfy the basic philosophical requirements for a reasonable logic of indicative conditionals.}.
-Note that, as in the previous section, a three-valued fragment with $\bot$ is not possible to obtain, but this is consistent with the idea that $\top$ and $\bot$ are essentially related by negation.
+Note that, as in the previous section, a full three-valued fragment with $\bot$ is not possible to obtain: in this case, both the negation and the implication operations prevent us from having such situation.